-Update (3/17/16): If you already have a paid monthly MailChimp account and merge it with an existing Mandrill account by April 27, your first million monthly Mandrill email credits will be free for a year.
+Update (3/17/16): If you already have a paid monthly MailChimp account and merge it with an existing Mandrill account by April 27, your first million monthly Mandrill email credits will be free.

 Update (3/16/16): Mandrill is now an add-on for paid monthly MailChimp accounts, and is no longer available as a standalone service.
 Existing Mandrill users have until April 27, 2016 to merge their Mandrill account with a MailChimp account.
 See this article for additional details, including pricing information and instructions for merging your accounts.

 Update (2/29/16): SparkPost has offered to take on any departing Mandrill users and to honor Mandrill’s pricing for those users.

 Update (2/25/16): We’ve published an FAQ article in Mandrill’s Knowledge Base that provides more information about the transition.
 We’ll continue updating that article as new questions arise.